Jam-cpu/Masters-Project---Final/README.md

 This is called dependency_installations.sh.
 This removes the need to troubleshoot missing packages every time you start a new session.
 # Masters-Project---Final
+This demonstrates the simulation of automatic path finding through reverse kinematics, IR sensors and mecanum wheels with the Robotnik Summit XL